Bhaveshmeghwal21/Drone-101/README.md

 We can find out the information about the drones which are equipped with LIDAR, thermal, and many other types of sensors.
 Together with other components of a drone, these are mounted onto the device and applied in a variety of sectors.

 # Conclusion
+Drones, with their innovation in flight, companion computers, control systems, and sensory advancements, are more than just flying machines.
+They represent human ingenuity and continue to integrate into our daily lives.

+Hopefully the info was useful to you
+_**Thank you**_